-Attachment A is a sample contract used by ERS for real estate consulting services.
-In submitting a proposal, the offeror will be deemed to have agreed to each provision set forth in Attachment A unless the offeror identifies the provision to which objection is made and submits alternative language.
-ERS reserves the right to further negotiate the terms and conditions of the contract with the successful offeror.
+Attachment A is a sample contract used by the ERS for investment consulting services.
+In submitting a proposal, the offeror will be deemed to have agreed to each provision set forth in Attachment B unless the offeror identifies the provision to which objection is made and submits alternative language.
+The ERS reserves the right to further negotiate the terms and conditions of the contract with the successful offeror.
 The contract awarded pursuant to this RFP shall consist of the RFP and any amendments thereto, and the specific terms and conditions of the negotiated contract.

-ERS shall forward a contract to the successful offeror for execution.
+The ERS shall forward a contract to the successful offeror for execution.
 The contract shall be signed by the successful offeror and returned within ten days after receipt by the offeror or within such further time as may be allowed.

-No contract shall be considered binding upon ERS until the contract has been fully and properly executed by all parties thereto.
+No contract shall be considered binding upon the ERS until the contract has been fully and properly executed by all parties thereto.